 Student Health Center

-Penn State's University Health Services is the only place for medical treatment on campus.
-Please take note that the facility is now housed in the new Student Health Center building on Bigler Road.
+Penn State's University Health Services (UHS) is the only place for medical treatment on campus.
+Please take note that the facility is now housed in the Student Health Center building on Bigler Road.
 If you should have an emergency situation that does not occur during business hours, use the Emergency Medicine department at the Mt.
 Nittany Medical Center.

 It is important to seek medical attention immediately after and as a follow-up to sexual assault to determine the presence of physical injury, sexually transmitted diseases or pregnancy, and to obtain evidence to assist in criminal prosecution.
 Ideally, physical evidence should be collected immediately, but it should be collected no later than 96 hours following a rape.